scala/docs.scala-lang/overviews/quasiquotes/type-details.md

 ## Compound Type

-Compound type lets users to express a combination of a number of types with optional refined member list:
+A compound type lets users express a combination of a number of types with an optional refined member list:

     scala> val compound = tq"A with B with C"
     compound: universe.CompoundTypeTree = A with B with C

-    scala> val tq"..$parents { }" = compound
+    scala> val tq"..$parents { ..$defns }" = compound
     parents: List[universe.Tree] = List(A, B, C)
     defns: List[universe.Tree] = List()

-Braces after parents are required to signal that this type is a compound type even if there are no refinements and we just want to extract a sequence of types combined with `with` keyword.
+Braces after parents are required to signal that this type is a compound type, even if there are no refinements and we just want to extract a sequence of types combined with the `with` keyword.

 On the other side of the spectrum are pure refinements without explicit parents (a.k.a. structural types):